-It is the responsibility of individual Medical Staff members to call for consultations when provision of care is outside the scope of their privileges or expertise.
-Attending Practitioners who participate in on-call schedules must be willing to provide inpatient and Emergency Department consultation at all Hospital sites/locations as applicable based upon Department/Section determined schedules.
+It is the responsibility of individual Medical Staff members to request consultations when provision of care is outside the scope of their privileges or expertise.
+Attending Practitioners who participate in on-call schedules must provide inpatient and Emergency Department consultation at all Hospital sites/locations as applicable based upon Department/Section determined schedules.